 Medicare Advantage Dual Eligible plans combine Medicare, Medicaid, Part C, and Part D to make an awesome option.

 These plans are only available to beneficiaries that qualify for Medicare and Medicaid.
-Also, beneficiaries need to live in the service area of the policy to be eligible.
+Also, beneficiaries need to live in the policy’s service area to be eligible.

-You can enroll in one of these policies any time of the year, being eligible for Medicare and Medicaid gives you a “Special Enrollment Period.”
-The Medicare Advantage Part C plan is great for people that want the dental, vision, hearing, and gym membership benefits of an advantage plan.
+You can enroll in one of these policies any time of the year.
+Being eligible for Medicare and Medicaid gives you a “Special Enrollment Period.”
+The Medicare Advantage Part C plan is great for people who want an advantage plan’s dental, vision, hearing, and gym membership benefits.

-While there may be a monthly premium amount listed for the “Dual-eligible” policy, Medicaid will pay that premium.
+While a monthly premium amount may be listed for the “Dual-eligible” policy, Medicaid will pay that premium.
 You will need to see doctors that accept the plan and Medicaid.

 What is the advantage of Medicaid over Medicare?

-Medicaid will cover virtually all of the cost of health care for those who qualify, while Medicare doesn’t.
+Medicaid will cover virtually all health care costs for those who qualify, while Medicare doesn’t.
 But just like Medicare has special requirements to join, so does Medicaid.
 It’s designed for people who can’t necessarily afford to pay for health care.